JoakimBrandt/translation-app/README.md

 * Navigate to the base folder (where you can see docker-compose.yml) and run the following command:
 ```
 docker-compose up --build

+(Remove --build tag if it isn't the first time running the project)
 ```
 * The state of the database is persistent throughout, so you can compose down without losing data